cburgdorf/SignalR.Reactive/README.md

         RegisterGlobalFilters(GlobalFilters.Filters);
         RegisterRoutes(RouteTable.Routes);

-        //First, enable Rx Support so that you get the extended proxy generation Configuration.EnableRxSupport();

         //HOT STUFF
         //We have a serverside IObservable<string> that gets published on the client side
         //We essentially say map this Observable to an Observable property on the hub